Water, Sanitation, and Hygiene

 About 80 percent of illnesses are linked to poor water and sanitation conditions.
 In developing countries, diarrhea kills 2.2 million people each year.
 UMCOR builds latrines and hand-washing stations so that people can live healthier lives.
 We always couple these efforts with education about how to prevent the spread of disease.

-Support this work with your gift to Water and Sanitation, Advance #3020600.
+Support this work with your gift to Water, Sanitation, and Hygiene, Advance #3020600.

 Click to enlarge infographic.